S1M0N38/dante.nvim/README.md

 - `:'<,'>Dante` send selected lines to LLM.

-Read the [documentation](https://neovim.io/doc/user/diff.html) to learn how to navigate between and edit differences.
+Read the Neovim [documentation](https://neovim.io/doc/user/diff.html) to learn how to navigate between and edit differences.

+For obtaining the best results, you should:

+- Carefully write your own prompt for you specific use case.
+- Avoid breaking lines at fix column (e.g. 80).
+Instead, use a new line when you feel it's necessary (just like writing with pen and paper) or double new line for paragraph separation.
+- Selecting smaller chunks of text focus on the details but you may miss the big picture.
+- Use a powerful model like `gpt-4` but it's more expensive and slower.

 ## 🙏 Acknowledgments